- How are gastrointestinal stromal tumors treated?

 The chance that a GIST will come back after surgery is higher if the tumor is larger or did not start in the stomach, or if the cancer cells are dividing quickly (have a high mitotic rate).
 If the doctor thinks that the cancer has an intermediate or high risk of growing back based on these factors, adjuvant treatment with the targeted drug imatinib (Gleevec) is typically recommended for at least a year after surgery.
 For tumors that are highly likely to come back, many doctors now recommend giving patients at least 3 years of imatinib.

 For some very small tumors (less than 2 cm across) that are found incidentally and are not causing any symptoms, another option may be just to watch the tumor carefully with endoscopy once or twice a year.
-If it is not growing, no further treatment may be needed.
+If it is not growing, you might not need further treatment.

 Localized, larger (marginally resectable) tumors

-Tumors that are larger or in certain locations may be harder to remove completely and might require more extensive surgery, which could cause health problems later on.
+Tumors that are larger or in certain places may be harder to remove completely and might require more extensive surgery that could cause health problems later on.
 Because of this, once a biopsy is done to confirm the tumor is a GIST, treatment with imatinib is usually started.
 It is continued at least until the tumor stops shrinking.

-If the tumor shrinks enough, surgery may be done if the remaining tumor can be removed safely.
+If the tumor shrinks enough, surgery might be done if the doctor thinks he or she can remove the remaining tumor safely.
 The patient might continue to take imatinib after surgery to lower the chance that the cancer will come back.

 If the tumor doesn’t shrink enough to make surgery possible, imatinib is often continued as long as it seems to help.
 If it is no longer working or if the side effects are too severe, sunitinib (Sutent) may be tried instead.
 If sunitinib is no longer working, the targeted drug regorafenib (Stivarga) may help some patients.